 There are some marriages so infected by angry outbursts that it is not safe to be honest.
 Honesty runs the risk of a severe beating or even death.
 In these marriages, I suggest that a couple separate until safety can be assured.
-Couple should not live together as long as one spouse persists in abusing the other.
-And if honesty triggers physical or emotional abuse, separation is usually the only reasonable response.
+Couples should not live together as long as one spouse persists in abusing the other.

 Dishonesty may prevent physical and emotional abuse in the short run.
 But dishonesty can lead to even greater abuse when it is discovered.
 If the fear of abuse is preventing you from being honest, I suggest separation while the abusive spouse receives professional treatment.
 Then when the risk of abuse is overcome, be totally honest with your spouse.

-Dr Gary Chapman wrote the following concerning this issue of encouraging honesty.
+Do you encourage other types of communication, as well?
+Dr Gary Chapman wrote the following concerning this issue of encouraging honest conversations.
 It comes from The One Year Love Language Minute Devotional – April 10:

 - Do I listen to my spouse when he talks?
 Or do I cut him off and give my responses?

 - Do I allow my partner space when she needs it?
 Or do I force the issue of communication, even at those times when she needs to be alone?